 #4: 6 Examples of High-Performing Teams

-An important milestone for science and humanity, NASA’s 1969 Apollo 11 mission was a stunning demonstration of a high performing project teams.
+An important milestone for science and humanity, NASA’s 1969 Apollo 11 mission was a stunning demonstration of a high-performing project team.

 Neil Armstrong, Buzz Aldrin, and Michael Collins wouldn’t have gone down in history without the efforts of the support team – years of prior research and expertise have allowed this mission to take place and succeed.